NanoVNA-Saver/NanoVNA_Software/README.md

-# NanoVNA_V2Plus_Original
+# NanoVNA_Software

-MS Windows software interfaces for the NanoVNA
+Windows software interfaces for the NanoVNA

 Supports the orginal NanoVNA, the V2+ and V2+4